 Glancing around, the cafeteria was exactly like how I'd remembered it to be.
 Being a prep school and all, every single social group imaginable was sectioned off in their own little area, and the 'popular' students were in the middle like always.
 How cliché right?

-After waiting in line for what felt like hours, even though it was probably only ten minutes or so, I followed Amanda to her table, before Thomas appeared out of nowhere.
+After waiting in line for what felt like hours, even though it was probably only ten minutes or so, I started following Amanda to her table.
+We were talking about our day, until Thomas appeared out of nowhere.
 He smiled at me like a freaking idiot, while he continued to ignore Amanda.

 "Hey Izzy, why don't you sit with us?"
 Thomas asked, motioning his hand towards the table full of egotistical jocks and stuck-up barbies, aka the group that made my life miserable.